 A confirmation dialog box appears, with a list of the indicators the selected action applies to.

 - Click Execute Action.

-After you successfully execute a remediation action, the score of the indicator is lowered, and the Outcome column on the Indicators page shows that the action was successful.
+After the Host Sensor successfully executes a remediation action, the score of the indicator is lowered to 1, and the Outcome column on the Indicators page shows that the action was successful.